 However, management are often uncertain about how to apply the concept of materiality to disclosure, and find it easier to defer to using the disclosure requirements within IFRS as a checklist.

-To help preparers of financial statements, the IASB has refined its definition of ‘material’ and issued practical guidance on applying the concept of materiality and issued proposals focused on the application of materiality to disclosure of accounting policies.
+To help preparers of financial statements, the IASB has refined its definition of ‘material’, issued practical guidance on applying the concept of materiality and issued proposals focused on the application of materiality to disclosure of accounting policies.

 KPMG’s global IFRS presentation leader

 The IASB refined its definition of material to make it easier to understand.
 It is now aligned across IFRS® Standards and the Conceptual Framework.